egyping/my-portfolio/README.md

-# my-portfolio
+# Fahd Mannaa Portfolio
-portfolio tutorial AWS &amp; React JS
+this is AWS and React JS tutorial